haifenghuang/magpie/README.md

 The `sql` module provides a lower abstraction layer for working with database.

-It should correctly handle database null values, though not throughly tested.
+It should correctly handle database null values, though not thoroughly tested.

 For testing `sql` module, you need to do following: